 Snails and slugs can also be attracted with pieces of potato or cabbage placed underneath a board, and then collected and destroyed during the day.
 Protect young seedlings by sprinkling diatomaceous earth around the plants.
 Diatomaceous earth is very sharp and scratches the skin of these soft-bodied critters, resulting in dehydration and death.
 It must be reapplied after a rain or watering.

-Pesticide baits are also effective for controlling snails and slugs but should only be used as a last resort.
-Products containing metaldehyde 3 percent bait can be used to control snails and slugs in the home garden.
-However, many newer products now contain iron phosphate, such as:
+Pesticide baits are also effective for controlling snails and slugs, but should only be used as a last resort.
+Products containing metaldehyde bait can be used to control snails and slugs around certain fruits and vegetables in the home garden.
+However, many newer products now contain iron phosphate, are much safer, and can be used around most fruit and vegetable plants in the garden.
+Examples of available iron phosphate baits are:

 Iron phosphate will stop feeding by the snails and slugs quickly, and is much less harmful to pets, birds, and non-target insects than metaldehyde.
-Any unconsumed iron phosphate bait adds nutrients to the soil.
-Consult the label for the specific crops it can be used on and also for information on the rate.
+Any unconsumed iron phosphate bait adds nutrients (iron and phosphorus) to the soil.
+Consult the label for the specific crops it can be used around and also for information on the rate.
 Products containing mesurol should NOT be used in the home garden.

 Page maintained by: Home & Garden Information Center